-In the second hypothetical, at the initial point of the consultation, when Lawyer first raises the possibility with Outside Counsel that he has committed a prejudicial error but is not yet certain that he has committed an error, any conflict between Lawyer and Client is only a possible one that, under these facts, has not affected his representation of Client.
+that he has committed an error, any conflict between Lawyer and Client is only a possible one that, under these facts, has not affected his representation of Client.
 Lawyer's concern may be unfounded, either because he was incorrect in his understanding of the deadline for filing a cross-complaint, or because there may be options for relief from any deadlines that had passed.
-Therefore, under these facts, Lawyer and Law Firm do not yet know whether their interests give rise to a significant risk of a material limitation to the representation.
+Therefore, under these facts, Lawyer and Law Firm do not yet know whether their interests give rise to a significant risk of a material impairment to the representation.
 At that point there is not yet a duty to inform Client; however, Lawyer and Law Firm owe Client a duty to investigate further.